 For CBE schools, only the school board forms are required for students to participate in Camp Kindle programs.
 For all other user groups, a Camp Kindle waiver form must be completed prior to camp, signed by all parents/guardians, and submitted to the Camp staff upon arrival.

 Teachers/chaperones should have a copy of current contact information and Alberta Health Care information for all participants.
 Camp Kindle staff must be informed of any pertinent information prior to arrival, such as allergies, dietary needs, challenging behaviours, or specific medical conditions that could impact their ability to engage in activities.

 Lost and Found

 Emergency Phone Number

 Parent/guardians can contact their children by phoning the main line at 403-637-3975 ext 242.
-PLEASE NOTE cell phone service is limited and intermittent at Camp Kindle but we are happy to provide use of landlines for emergency situations.
+PLEASE NOTE there is no cell phone service at Camp Kindle but we are happy to provide use of landlines for emergency situations.